 - When on the upper floors of a building, move into a stairwell enclosure remote from the incident or horizontally into an adjoining building where the fire alarm isn't sounding

-- You will only be evacuated if it is judged to be necessary by Campus Security, in consultation with the Fire and Rescue Service
+- You will only be evacuated if it is judged to be necessary by the Community Safety Team, in consultation with the Fire and Rescue Service

 Fire drills are a legal requirement and part of the University's fire safety measures.
-The University may hold fire drills at any time.
+The University will carry out one fire drill at the start of term.
 A fire drill is normally held for each individual residence in the autumn term without prior warning.
 The objectives of the fire drill are:

-- To demonstrate that you understand how to leave the building in an orderly fashion, thus avoiding the possibility of panic in an emergency
+- To demonstrate that you understand how to leave the building in a prompt and orderly fashion, thus avoiding the possibility of panic in an emergency

 - To ensure awareness of the relevant assembly points in the event of a fire